dantalk/chicago-biz/guides/chicago-intro.md

 $ curl -Lo raw_owners.csv 'https://data.cityofchicago.org/api/views/ezma-pppn/rows.csv?accessType=DOWNLOAD'
 ```

-We do similar but lighter wrangling thatn we did with `raw_licenses.csv` (there are no dates to reformat):
+We do similar but lighter wrangling than we did with `raw_licenses.csv` (there are no dates to reformat):

 ```sh